-Monsoon hits Mumbai, waterlogging, traffic snarls reported after heavy rain
+Mumbai: Local train services disrupted, BEST bus routes changed as monsoon arrives early

-Heavy rainfall lashed Mumbai and its adjoining suburban areas on Wednesday as the southwest monsoon arrived early.
+Heavy rainfall lashed Mumbai and its adjoining suburban areas on Wednesday as the southwest monsoon arrived two days early.
 Colaba and Santacruz recorded 65.4 mm and 50.4 mm of rainfall, respectively, between 8.30 am on Tuesday and 5.30 am on Wednesday.

 “Monsoon has arrived in Mumbai,” said Jayanta Sarkar, the deputy director general of India Meteorological Department in Mumbai, according to News18.
 “Normal arrival date is June 10 every year, so it has arrived prior to the average arrival date.”
 On Tuesday, the weather department had issued a warning of heavy downpour for Mumbai and adjoining areas from June 9 to June 13.